garrandall/popular-music-data/tracks/it-s-a-disco-night--rock-don-t-stop--the-isley-brothers.md

 Hey, baby, place is rockin'
 It's a disco night
 (It's gonna be one on one)
-Ooh, baby, the place is rockin'
+Oh, baby, the place is rockin'
 It's a disco night
 (All night long, baby)
 Hey, baby, the place is rockin'